CKAY-9/k9r/README.md

     <img src="./assets/showcase/game_integration_ig.png" height="200" width="auto" />
 </div>

-K9R, also being inspired by CxDashboard, comes with simple game mods/plugins for real-time websocket communicatio with K9R.
+K9R, also being inspired by CxDashboard, comes with simple game mods/plugins for real-time websocket communication with K9R.
 These are used for real-time statistics, chat, commands, and fetching data from the K9R API.

 ### Store
 K9R offers a simple store service for your community.
 Whether it's just having a special usergroup, doing something in-game, or executing your own scripts, K9R store can do it.
 Implemented with Stripe API.